Does Sterling Silver Tarnish? Does Water Corrode it? And Is it Possible to Prevent and Stop Sterling Silver From Tarnishing?

 Yes, alcohol tarnishes sterling silver.
 Alcohol reacts with the copper within the sterling silver alloy causing a chemical reaction that leads to the formation of a dark silver sulfide layer on the surface (tarnish).

-Alcohol also weakens the quality and cause breakage of the jewelry making it appear dull and lose its shine.
+Alcohol also weakens the quality and causes breakage of the jewelry making it appear dull lifeless.

 Does Sterling Silver Tarnish When Exposed to Alcohol?